earthlab/rslurm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rslurm: submit R code to a SLURM cluster
+# rslurm: submit R code to a Slurm cluster

 <!-- badges: start -->